 The marsh is located within a ten-minute walk from UC Irvine and a bike trail that leads to Newport Bay runs adjacent to the wildlife sanctuary.
 No bikes are allowed in the reserve so park them at the Audubon house and head out on foot.

 Audubon House is home to the Sea & Sage Audubon Society is located at the San Joaquin Wildlife Sanctuary.
 Inside you can learn more about the sanctuary and its feathered inhabitants.

-Browse through a selection of books and pamphlets, check out a couple of stuffed birds and have a chat with one of the volunteers that are more than happy to answer any questions.
+Browse through a selection of books and pamphlets, check out a couple of stuffed birds, and have a chat with one of the volunteers that are more than happy to answer any questions.

-Birding at San Joaquin Wildlife Marsh dates back over 100 years when this area was private duck hunting club.
+Birding at San Joaquin Wildlife Marsh dates back over 100 years when this area was a private duck hunting club.
 These days the only bird shooting is with cameras.
 The duck club building on site was originally from the Tustin Air Base duck hunting club, not from the San Joaquin Marsh.